 4. GARDEN OF THE GROVES

 Marvel at the waterfalls and large fig trees at the Garden of the Groves, a celebration of nature with winding trails, fountains, lush vegetation, and indigenous birds and butterflies.
-You can even steal away for a private moment of meditation amongst the botanical beauty.
+You can even steal away for a private moment of meditation among the botanical beauty.

 5. PORT LUCAYA MARKETPLACE & MARINA